 You should apply at least 6 months before you expect to begin course work.
 If you live outside North America you should begin the application process 12 months before you anticipate the intensive in your first module.
 No applications will be considered if begun less than 45 days prior to the first intensive.

-Since the DMin program is a 32-credit program generally offered in a cohort format, we do not offer permission-to-take classes status.
-Enroll early!
+Since the DMin program is a 32-credit program generally offered in a cohort format, we do not usually offer guest student registration status.
+Apply early!

 A program participant enters the Doctor of Ministry program to pursue a degree in a specific concentration together with a group of colleagues.
 These groups are called "cohorts."
 Each concentration is assigned a coordinator by the Doctor of Ministry Committee who communicates with the Doctor of Ministry office, helps form curriculum content and schedules, selects appropriate faculty for the concentration, and guides cohort participants through their program journey within the selected concentration.

 Here are the steps you need to take: